 - The symptoms of atrial flutter tend to be less severe than the symptoms of AFib.

 - People with atrial flutter have a tendency to develop AFib, even after treatment.

 Both conditions carry an increased risk of stroke.
-So whether you have AFib or atrial flutter, it is important to get a diagnosis early so you can get the right treatment.
+Whether you have AFib or atrial flutter, it’s important to get a diagnosis early so you can get the right treatment.